tgeek77/moderationhandbook/md/Usenet Moderators Handbook.md

 ## 5. How the moderation process works technically

 This section contains technical information about the news mechanisms of concern to newsgroup moderators, including standard news headers, dealing with submissions, and generating special purpose headers to better serve your newsgroup.

 A moderated newsgroup is marked as such in the news transport software (most often with a trailing "m" flag in the active file of news systems).
 What this means is that articles must be approved before they are accepted in the group.
-When an article is posted to a moderated group, the news transport software will mail the article to the moderator [[See Section 5.1 Mailpath Usage](#5.1)] for approval and actual injection into the news system.
+When an article is posted to a moderated group, the news transport software will mail the article to the moderator See Mailpath Usage for approval and actual injection into the news system.

 Once the moderator has received a submitted article in the incoming mailbox, (and if necessary has edited the article's content) the